Asian Football Confederation

-The Asian Football Confederation is the governing body of association football, beach football, and futsal in some countries/territories in Asia and Oceania.
-It has 47 member countries most of which are located in Asia.
-Australia, formerly in OFC, joined AFC in 2006.
-Guam and the Northern Mariana Islands, both territories of the United States, are also AFC members that are geographically in Oceania.
-The Asian Ladies Football Confederation (ALFC) was the section of AFC who managed women's association football in Asia.
-The group was independently founded in April 1968 in a meeting involving Taiwan, Hong Kong, Malaysia and Singapore.
-In 1986 ALFC merged with AFC.
+The Asian Football Confederation (AFC) is the governing body of association football, beach soccer, and futsal in most countries and territories in Asia.
+The AFC was formed in 1954.
+It has 47 members.
+The Asian Ladies Football Confederation (ALFC) was the section of AFC that managed women's association football in Asia.
+The group was independently founded in April 1968 in a meeting involving Taiwan, British Hong Kong, Malaysia, and Singapore.
+In 1986, ALFC merged with AFC.